EvilPerfectionist/DeepLearningProject/README.md

 The first option allows you to train a vanilla GAN for colorization.
 Setting `gen_norm` as `batch` makes each convolutional layer of the generator followed by a batch normalization layer.

 The second option allows you to train a GAN with a memory, which is the official version presented in the paper.
 Setting `gen_norm` as `adain` makes each convolutional layer of the generator followed by a adaptive instance normalization(AdaIn) layer, which is used for style transfer.
 During training phase, the parameters of AdaIn layers are set by color features from the ground truth images.
-During test phase, parameters of AdaIn layers are set by color features from the top-1 memory.
+During validation phase, parameters of AdaIn layers are set by color features from the top-1 memory.

 The third option allows you to train a GAN with a memory and a feature integrator.
 During training phase, the parameters of AdaIn layers are set by color features from the ground truth images and the feature integrator learns the weights to combine top-1, top-2 and top-3 memory so that the combined feature is as close to ground truth feature as possible.
-During test phase, parameters of AdaIn layers are set by color features from the combination of top-1, top-2 and top-3 memory on the basis of learned weights of the feature integrator.
+During validation phase, parameters of AdaIn layers are set by color features from the combination of top-1, top-2 and top-3 memory on the basis of learned weights of the feature integrator.

 ***Note:*** All the source code of the networks(generator, discriminator, memory network, feature integrator) can be found in `networks.py`.
 The generator follows a U-Net architecture(See figure below).
 You can customize your network by adding and removing layers.
 Also, you can use your own generator and discriminator. ![network](network.png)